True Cross: Dispersion of relics

 Smyrnakis notes that the largest surviving portion, of 870,760 cubic millimetres, is preserved in the Monastery of Koutloumousiou on Mount Athos, and also mentions the preserved relics in Rome (consisting of 537,587 cubic millimetres), in Brussels (516,090 cubic millimetres), in Venice (445,582 cubic millimetres), in Ghent (436,450 cubic millimetres) and in Paris (237,731 cubic millimetres).

 Santo Toribio de Liébana in Spain is also said to hold the largest of these pieces and is one of the most visited Roman Catholic pilgrimage sites.
 In Asia, the only place where the other part of the True Cross is located is in the Monasterio de Tarlac at San Jose, Tarlac, Philippines.

 The Ethiopian Orthodox Tewahedo Church also claims to have the right wing of the true cross buried in the monastery of Gishen Mariam.
 This piece was gifted by the Venetian Republic to the Ethiopian Empire in the medieval period and remained in the Atse Emperor's personal possession into the 18th century, even being lost in battle, before being buried atop Amba Geshen.

 In 2016, a relic of the True Cross held by the Waterford Cathedral in Ireland was radiocarbon-dated to the 11th century by Oxford University.

 In February 2020, the Sevastopol district archpriest Sergiy Khalyuta said that a piece of the True Cross was bought by a donor, and was to be placed on board the Russian missile cruiser Moskva, which has a chapel on board.
 The ship sank in April 2022 during the Russian invasion of Ukraine.
 After the sinking, there was speculation that the fragment may have gone down with the ship.

 Debate on the total volume of the relics

-By the end of the Middle Ages so many churches claimed to possess relics of the True Cross, that John Calvin is famously said to have remarked that there was enough wood in them to fill a ship:
+By the end of the Middle Ages so many churches claimed to possess relics of the True Cross, that John Calvin famously remarked that there was enough wood in them to fill a ship:

 There is no abbey so poor as not to have a specimen.
 In some places there are large fragments, as at the Holy Chapel in Paris, at Poitiers, and at Rome, where a good-sized crucifix is said to have been made of it.
 In brief, if all the pieces that could be found were collected together, they would make a big ship-load.
 Yet the Gospel testifies that a single man was able to carry it.